Hufnagels/Docker-MQTT-INFLUX-GRAFANA/README.md

 - install mqtt outside docker as a local process
 - or ***solve the problem***

-I pick the second.
+I picked the second.
 So I created this readme to help with my experiences
 > Note: My local IP used in every situation is `192.168.1.87`

 > Note: I used User/password combo in every case (telegraf, mqtt, influxDB admin) `telegraf/telegraf` for simplicity